logankeenan/logankeenan.github.io/content/posts/running-a-rust-server-in-a-cloudflare-worker.md

++++
-+++ title = "Running a Rust Server in a Cloudflare Worker" description = "Create a Rust server using the Tide framework, compile it to WASM, and run it in a Cloudflare Worker." date = 2022-05-07T00:00:01Z +++
+title = "Running a Rust Server in a Cloudflare Worker" description = "Create a Rust server using the Tide framework, compile it to WASM, and run it in a Cloudflare Worker." date = 2022-05-07T00:00:01Z
++++

 _Rust is extraordinarily portable.
-This post is the first of many describing Rust server-side app can be integrated with multiple platforms._
+This post is the first of many describing how a Rust server-side app can be integrated with multiple platforms._

 ## Overview

-* Create a Rust library which creates a [tide](https://github.com/http-rs/tide) server-side app.
-Note
+* Create a Rust library which creates a [Tide](https://github.com/http-rs/tide) server-side app.
 * Create a Cloudflare worker with [worker-rs](https://github.com/cloudflare/workers-rs) and integrate the app.

 So how does this work?
-When the Cloudflare worker receives

-1. The Cloudflare worker receives a [request](https://docs.rs/worker/0.0.9/worker/struct.Request.html)
+When a Cloudflare worker receives a [request](https://docs.rs/worker/0.0.9/worker/struct.Request.html) it will:

-2. Convert the Cloudflare request into a Tide [request](https://docs.rs/tide/latest/tide/struct.Request.html)
+1. Convert the Cloudflare request into a Tide [request](https://docs.rs/tide/latest/tide/struct.Request.html)
-3. Create the server-side app and pass the Tide request via the [respond](https://docs.rs/tide/latest/tide/struct.Server.html#method.respond) function
+2. Create the server-side app and pass the Tide request via the [respond](https://docs.rs/tide/latest/tide/struct.Server.html#method.respond) function
-4. Convert Tide [response](https://docs.rs/tide/latest/tide/struct.Response.html) to a
+3. Convert Tide [response](https://docs.rs/tide/latest/tide/struct.Response.html) to a
-   Cloudflare [response](https://docs.rs/worker/0.0.9/worker/struct.Response.html) and returns the response from the worker.
+   Cloudflare [response](https://docs.rs/worker/0.0.9/worker/struct.Response.html) and return the response from the worker.

-You don't need to create a separate library for the app code, but I'll be referencing the next section in future blog posts where I'll integrate the same app into various platforms.
+Note, you don't need to create a separate library for the app, but I'll be referencing the next section in future blog posts where I'll integrate the same app into various platforms.

 ## Creating the App

 We're going to create a small portion of a note taking app.
-We'll create the root path which will render a list of notes.
+We'll create the index route which will render a list of notes.
 The app uses an [API](https://github.com/rora-rs/notes-demo-api) to persists notes, makes calls to the API with [surf](https://github.com/http-rs/surf), and uses [askama](https://github.com/djc/askama/) for templating.
 Feel free to view the complete [source code](https://github.com/rora-rs/notes-demo) or try out